Using predictive multiplicity to measure individual performance within the AI Act: Understanding accuracy within the AI Act

-Article 15 of the AI Act demands high-risk AI systems to be ``designed and developed such that they achieve an appropriate level of accuracy''.
 However, it does not provide a clear definition of accuracy \citep[Art.~15, mn.~31]{BeckOK_KI-Recht_2025_Art15}.
-Instead, the appropriate level of accuracy depends on the intended purpose of the AI system and the generally acknowledged state of the art (Art.
-8(1) AIA; Rec.
-74).
-By this, the AI Act acknowledges that different use cases that come with different levels and kinds of risk might require different facets of accuracy.
-It thereby extends beyond the common machine learning metric --- statistical accuracy --- which usually refers to the proportion of correct predictions on a given dataset.
-Accordingly, the AI Act refers to accuracy in the plural, as ``metrics'' (Art.~15(3) AIA).
-These metrics are still to be determined.
+Instead, the appropriate level of accuracy depends on the intended purpose of the AI system and the generally acknowledged state of the art (Art.~8(1) AIA; Rec.~74).
+By this, the AI Act recognises that different use cases that come with different levels and kinds of risk might require different facets of accuracy.
+It extends beyond the common machine learning metric of statistical accuracy --- which usually denotes to the proportion of correct predictions on a given dataset --- and refers to accuracy in the plural, as ``metrics'' (Art.~15(3) AIA).
+The specific metrics to be used have yet to be determined.
 To this end, the European Commission should, ``in cooperation with relevant stakeholders and organisations such as metrology and benchmarking authorities, encourage, as appropriate, the development of benchmarks and measurement methodologies'' (Art.~15(2) AIA).
-It is the European standardisation organisations, CEN and CENELEC, that have been tasked with developing such metrics \citep{EU_2025_StandardisationRequest, JTC21_2025_WorkProgramme}.
-In its official standardisation request to CEN and CENELEC, the Commission clarifies it's expectations regarding accuracy and explicitly asks for standards that go beyond the common machine learning understanding of statistical accuracy:
+In fact, with ISO/IEC TS 4213:2022, a standard for the assessment of classification tasks already exists \citep{ISO/IEC-TS-4213:2022}.
+As part of the development of harmonised standards, this standard will be replaced by a newer version and complemented by further standards for different kinds of models and applications \citep{standards-mapping}.
+In its official standardisation request to CEN-CENELEC \citep{EU_2023_StandardisationRequest, EU_2025_StandardisationRequest, JTC21_2025_WorkProgramme}, the Commission clarifies its expectations regarding accuracy and explicitly asks for standards that go beyond the common machine learning understanding of statistical accuracy:

 \begin{quotation} ```Accuracy' shall be understood as referring to the capability of the AI system to perform the task for which it has been designed.
 This should not be confused with `statistical accuracy', which has a more limited meaning and is one of several possible metrics for evaluating the performance of AI systems'' \citep[Annex~II, p.~7]{EU_2025_StandardisationRequest}. \end{quotation}